The Crooked Treehouse

 Episode 6: The Day Of The Doctor

-(10, 11, War Doctor, 4, Clara, Bad Wolf, Osgood, Kate Stewart, Elizabeth, Zygons, Daleks, Time Lords)
+(10, 11, War Doctor, 4, Clara, Bad Wolf, Osgood, Kate Stewart, Elizabeth, Zygons, Daleks, Timelords)

 77 minutes

-Waaaaaay back in Season Six, there started to be allusions to The Time War, a big terrible battle between Time Lords and Daleks that fucked up the entire universe.
-Since then, we've seen The Daleks a bunch of times, but only had to deal with Those Asshole Time Lords (apart from The Master) once.
+Waaaaaay back in Season Six, there started to be allusions to The Time War, a big terrible battle between Time Lords and Daleks that seeded chaos throuugh the entire universe.
+Since then, we've seen The Daleks a bunch of times, but only had to deal with Those Time People (apart from The Master) once.
 Welllll, welcome to The Time War.
 It's going to take three of The Doctors to figure out how to save Gallifrey and undo the damage they did in The Time War originally.
 Or...hold up...is THIS the damage they did in the Time War that they've been grumbling about?
 Unlike classic multi-Doctor episodes, we don't get every Doctor showing up with one of their companions to fill us with nostalgia, but there are some surprise cameos, including The Zygons, who we've not seen since Season Two.

 Episode 7: Time Heist